nickstaggs/nickstaggs.github.io/_posts/2019-12-20-css-grid-layouts.md

 Using Bootstrap, I feel, is a kop out most of the time from doing a tiny bit of work.
 In lieu of the tiny bit of work, you get ~20kb of fluff, most of which you don't use, to slow down your page loading.
 Don't worry though it's okay to be lazy sometimes, I still use these libraries to make things look pretty too.
 However, one thing that most of them don't do is provide a way to rearrange the layout of pages as seen above.

 Using both CSS Grid and media queries as a technique to change layouts between different device sizes is the best way to do so because of its ease of use, simplistic syntax and being pure CSS.
 I hope you enjoyed learning about this wonderful technique and will use it in your future and current projects.
+Thanks for reading and if you have any questions or concerns regarding this post please create on issue on [Github](https://github.com/nickstaggs/nickstaggs.github.io/issues).
 As always, happy hacking!